-It’s been many years since the initial 2014 release of Elder Scrolls Online, or ESO.
-But even today, this MMORPG is one of the most popular games out there.
+It’s been many years since its launch but Elder Scrolls Online is still one of the biggest and most popular MMORPGs available today.

 My First Impressions